Leveraging Latent Features for Local Explanations: Methodology

 \subsection{Pertinent Negatives (PNs)}

-To find PNs, we want to create a (realistic) image that lies in a different class than the original image but where we can claim that we have (minimally) ``added" things to the original image without deleting anything to obtain this new image.
-If we are able to do this, we can say that the things that were added, which we call PNs, should be necessarily absent from the original image in order for its classification to remain unchanged.
+To find PNs, we want to create a (realistic) image that lies in a different class than the original image but where we can claim that we have minimally ``added" things to the original image without deleting anything to obtain this new image.
+If we are able to do this, we can say that the additions, which we call PNs, should be necessarily absent from the original image in order for its classification to remain unchanged.

-The question is how to define ``addition" for colored or images with rich structure.
+The question is how to define ``addition" for color images with rich structure.
 In \cite{CEM}, the authors tested on grayscale images where intuitively it is easy to define addition as increasing the pixel values towards 1.
 This, however, does not generalize to images where there are multiple channels (viz.
 RGB) and inherent structure that leads to realistic images, and where simply moving away from a certain pixel value may lead to unrealistic images.
 Moreover, addition defined in this manner may be completely uninterpretable.
 This is true even for grayscale images where, while the final image may be realistic, the addition may not be.
-The other big issue is that for colored images the background may be any color which indicates no signal and object pixels which are lower in value in the original image if increased towards background will make the object imperceptible in the new image, although the claim would be that we have ``added" something.
-Such counterintuitive cases arise for complex images if we maintain their definition of addition.
+The other big issue is that for color images, the background may be any color that indicates no signal; object pixels with lower value in the original image, if increased towards background, will make the object imperceptible in the new image, while the claim would be that we have ``added" something.
+Such counterintuitive cases arise for complex images if we maintain the definition of addition in \cite{CEM}.